Pausa90/MangaDownloader/README.md

 ### PDF Extraction

 These project contains two scripts: "extractPdf.sh" and "mangaToPDF.sh".

 To get the pdf, put the first one in the foldier where are contained chapters' directory and run the script.

 The second one is a launcher and need if you want to extract more pdf "togheter".

 ## Bug Notes

 There is a known GUI's bug: it may happen that the update bars do not follow the download.
+Your download will be ok.